stevef1uk/artificial_mind/README.md

 ## 🏗️ System Architecture

-The AGI system consists of several interconnected components that work together to create a comprehensive artificial intelligence platform:
+The Artificial Mind system consists of several interconnected components that work together to create a comprehensive artificial intelligence platform:

 ### Core Components